mrsnailo/java-noob/README.md

 ## Getting Started

-You Must Have Jave Installed In your Machine(Computer/Phone).
+You Must Have Java Installed In your Machine(Computer/Phone).

 ## Folder Structure